TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
- - Many Reader queries are ordering things by date.
-This is fine in normal selects, but in a compound select (such as for queryConversation) we can only sort by selected columns so we'll likely have to force date into the selection.
-Filtering is fine in either case, as even in unions we can filter before we union
  - Look at how Google Test works with the NDK, because it does work with the NDK.
  - Look at better ways to handle recovering from bad databases.
 For now it would be enough if we could delete the database file and rebuild it without messing up the active DB connections
  (though this may be difficult/not worth it to do threadsafely).
 Eventually we should look into something like trying each table and recovering whatever data we can save, but that's much